nik-ez/snowiq-docs/soc-phase-management.md

 Phases can be activated only when the storm event they belong to is active.

-All the default 'Monitoring' phases in all of the depots will be activated automatically with storm event.
+All default 'Monitoring' phases in all depots will be activated automatically with a storm event.

 Typically, it will be the Depot Supervisor's duty to move the phases forward during an Event.
 Once one Phase is completed, all Supervisors are notified in the Supervisor App (SA) on the iPad the phase is completed.

-To activate a newly created phase click Play button.
+To activate a newly created phase, click the Play button.

 ![Phase Activation](/images/soc/soc-event-management/phase-activation.png){: .width-xl}{: data-lightbox="11"}

 Several phrases can be active simultaneously.
-However, during the phase activation process user can complete previous active phases by checking it.
-This is the convenient way to move work forward consequently.
+However, during the phase activation process a user can complete an active phase by checking it.
+This is a convenient way to move through the phase management workflow.

 ### Phase Pause

-Phases also can be paused, this allows to retain the states of all assignments.
-When Phase is resumed, all assignments will resume from their previous state.
-Pausing an Active Phase is used in case something occurred during a snow event that required moving to the next phase quickly but still needs to go back to it.
+Phases can also be paused.
+This allows retention of the states of all assignments.
+When a Phase is resumed, all assignments will resume from their previous state.
+Pausing an Active Phase is used in case something occurred during a snow event that required moving to the next phase quickly while allowing the user to return and resume work on a previous phase.

 ### Phase Completion

-Phase can be completed manually by clicking on the complete button.
+A Phase can be completed manually by clicking on the Complete button.
 When a storm event is completed, all the phases belonging to this event complete automatically.

 </section>